crowdmob/redshift-tracking-copy-from-s3/README.md

 Deployment
 --------------------

-There's a Chef recipe to fetch and build this on any server, in progress.
+There's a Chef recipe to fetch and build this on any server, at: https://github.com/crowdmob/chef-redshift-tracking-copy-from-s3

-We'll make sure the recipe also works with Amazon OpsWorks, and we've been using it in a production environment.

 Configuration Options
 --------------------